code42day/node-foam/README.md

-# foam
+# code42day-foam

-Simple SOAP client for NodeJS.
-This module was created because none of the existing SOAP modules (most modules depend of https://www.npmjs.org/package/soap) would work with a third-party partner WSDL.
-As SOAP is just a POST request over HTTP, **foam** bypasses the WSDL discovery and just posts the data to the endpoint (which anyhow performs better than using the WSDL).

-**foam** process the message and serialize it in a SOAP envelope and body, and parse the XML response into a Javascript object.
+Fork of the [foam] library without native dependency.
+It is using [superagent] for requests and [xml2js] for XML stringifying and parsing.

 ## Usage

-    npm install foam --save
+    npm install code42day-foam --save

 ```js
 var operation = 'CelsiusToFahrenheit'